HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 The DX search based on OpenSearch is designed with the weaknesses of the existing search in mind.
 The following properties are considered:

-- High Availability: The existing search solution using Remote Search in clustered environments does not provide any high availability features.
-The Remote Search server is a singleton instance that and thus represents a single point of failure.
-The new OpenSearch based implementation allows to have multiple nodes running at the same time and is resilient against single node outages.
+- **High Availability**: The existing search solution using Remote Search in clustered environments does not provide any high availability features.
+The Remote Search server is a singleton instance that represents a single point of failure.
+The new OpenSearch-based implementation allows to have multiple nodes running at the same time and is resilient against single node outages.

 - **Scalability**: Since Remote Search is a single instance, the only way to scale is vertically.
 This is a limited approach because a single instance cannot use an infinite amount of hardware resources.
 The new OpenSearch-based implementation allows to deploy multiple nodes which enables load balancing for heavy, search-related workloads.
 It is also possible to have separate nodes for data ingress and querying, allowing for further scaling flexibility.